csiro-dcfp/pangeo_hpc/README.md

 	2. If you called your conda environment anything other than "pangeo", you'll need to edit the `PANGEO_ENVIRONMENT` variable accordingly at the beginning of the script.

 	You could now go ahead and submit your `start_jupyter_<system>.sh` script to the queue.
 However, for convenience I've also written a simple function for handling the submission of `start_jupyter_<system>.sh` and parsing instructions from the output file.
 This function receives some of the key job specifications as optional inputs so you don't have to edit the header on `start_jupyter_<system>.sh` everytime you want to change any of these.
-You can append this function to your `.bashrc` by running `./instantiate_pangeo_function.sh` (only run this **once**).
+You can append this function to your `.bashrc` by running `./instantiate_pangeo_function.sh`.
 The `pangeo` function signature is:
 	> Gadi: `pangeo walltime(02:00:00) ncpus(4) mem(16GB) project($PROJECT) notebook_directory(~)`\
 	> Zeus: `pangeo time(02:00:00) cpus_per_task(4) mem-per-cpu(4GB) account($PAWSEY_PROJECT) notebook_directory(~)`\
 	> Pearcey: `pangeo time(02:00:00) cpus_per_task(4) mem-per-cpu(6GB) notebook_directory(~)`